diasbruno/blog/contents/20220528223052-property-based-testing-for-the-win/content.md

 end
 ```

-Now let's make for any number of cups...
+Now, for any number of cups...

 ```rb